sighupio/fury-distribution/README.md

 - Make a binary to orchestrate the installation
   - Opcional CNI as we can install this distribution on top of Cloud Providers
   - Optional HA ElasticSearch deployment
+  - Optional Dual Ingress
+    - Be careful with the cert-manager cluster-issuer